jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

                 cr.append(line)
 ```

 Now instead of a vector of strings, I want to write a dataframe ```cr2``` that has two columns: one for the Isaiah chapter, and one for the Book of Mormon chapter.
 However, this extracted the entire line of text instead of the two columns.
-I will need to initialize a new dataframe and write two new for loops that one, limits the data into two columns and two, cleans the string objects.
+I will need to initialize a new dataframe and write two new 'for' loops that first, limits the data into two columns and second, cleans the string objects.

 ``` py
 # setting up dataframes